How Long Do Apartment Tours Take?

 How Long Should You Take While Touring the Apartment

-Generally speaking, an apartment tour takes about 30 minutes, but you should allow for at least 60 minutes (especially if you have questions for the agent or need to wait your turn).
+Generally speaking, an apartment tour takes about 35 minutes, but you should allow for at least 60 minutes (especially if you have questions or need to wait your turn).

 • Is it helpful to make an appointment in advance?